izcm/dmrkt-contracts/README.md

-# Marketplace contracts + market simulation pipeline
+# Market Sim

-A minimal marketplace paired with foundry scripts to simulate marketplace activity.
+A minimal marketplace paired with scripts simulating marketplace activity.

 These contracts support the `d | mrkt` interactive demo — its centerpiece being the Foundry simulation pipeline in [`devtools`](./devtools/README.md).